Nailing the Security Audit with RRCU

 Next steps

-• If you are the integration owner, proceed to Integrate your GitLab instance for instructions on integrating GitLab with ConductorOne.
+• If you are the connector owner, proceed to Configure your GitLab connector for instructions on integrating GitLab with ConductorOne.

-A user with the Integration Administrator or Super Administrator role in ConductorOne and group Owner access in GitLab must perform this task.
+A user with the Connector Administrator or Super Administrator role in ConductorOne and group Owner access in GitLab must perform this task.

 1. In GitLab, click Menu > Groups > Your Groups.